 Never toss those bags when you've finished a loaf of bread.
 They are great for storing home baked goods either to freeze or store in your cupboard - saves on using and washing your plastic containers - less time spent and water used.

 Use a clean empty bread bag to store paper towels in your car.
 The towels stay clean and can't unroll.

 If you have a pup to clean up after when you go for your walks, save those bread bags to use for that chore.
 They are free, thick, nice and long, and kind of like a "glove" and they work great!

 I save my empty bread wrappers/bags.
 They are air tight and very useful.
 I wrap cheeses, sandwiches, and lunchmeat, with what would usually be thrown out.
-I start with one bag and stuff the other empty bags inside of the one "first" bag.

 This is not destined to save gobs of money, but every saving money tip helps.
 I have a big family and a husband who requires sandwiches every day for work, therefore we go through bread bags FAST!